lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 Once Kubuntu is installed and you have booted into it, open the Kubuntu Konsole (terminal)

-first update and upgrade your machine
+Update and upgrade your machine

 sudo apt update
 sudo apt upgrade